• Skip to primary navigation

 • Fresh basil

 Add a dash of salt and pepper, and you have a delicious and simple tomato sauce.
-You can choose to add extra virgin olive oil when stir-frying the garlic or ad the end.
+You can add extra virgin olive oil when stir-frying the garlic or ad the end.
 Use a dash of brown sugar to balance the acidity if you like.

 Salt rounds up the flavor, and sugar balances the acidity of the tomato.

-This is the sauce you use to make pizzas and also the famous and accidentally vegan marinara pizza.
+This is the sauce you use to make pizzas and the famous and accidentally vegan marinara pizza.

 Instructions